 Let Peterson Appraisal Group help you figure out if you can cancel your PMI

-A 20% down payment is usually the standard when purchasing a home.
-The lender's risk is oftentimes only the remainder between the home value and the sum remaining on the loan, so the 20% supplies a nice cushion against the expenses of foreclosure, reselling the home, and natural value fluctuations in the event a purchaser is unable to pay.
+It's widely inferred that a 20% down payment is common when buying a house.
+Since the liability for the lender is usually only the difference between the home value and the amount due on the loan, the 20% provides a nice buffer against the costs of foreclosure, selling the home again, and typical value changesin the event a purchaser is unable to pay.

-During the recent mortgage upturn of the mid 2000s, it was common to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
-How does a lender handle the increased risk of the low down payment?
-The answer is Private Mortgage Insurance or PMI.
-This supplementary plan covers the lender in case a borrower doesn't pay on the loan and the market price of the home is less than what is owed on the loan.
+The market was taking down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+A lender is able to handle the additional risk of the low down payment with Private Mortgage Insurance or PMI.
+This supplementary policy protects the lender in case a borrower is unable to pay on the loan and the value of the home is lower than what the borrower still owes on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the employment of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
-Keen homeowners can get off the hook a little early.
-The law stipulates that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.
+With the employment of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+Wise home owners can get off the hook a little earlier.
+The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-Because it can take many years to arrive at the point where the principal is only 20% of the initial loan amount, it's necessary to know how your home has grown in value.
-After all, every bit of appreciation you've achieved over time counts towards dismissing PMI.
-So why should you pay it after the balance of your loan has fallen below the 80% mark?
-Even when nationwide trends predict plunging home values, realize that real estate is local.
-Your neighborhood may not be adopting the national trends and/or your home might have acquired equity before things cooled off.
+Because it can take countless years to reach the point where the principal is just 20% of the initial amount borrowed, it's essential to know how your home has grown in value.
+After all, all of the appreciation you've accomplished over time counts towards removing PMI.
+So why pay it after your loan balance has fallen below the 80% mark?
+Your neighborhood may not be reflecting the national trends and/or your home may have acquired equity before things settled down, so even when nationwide trends signify plummeting home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
-It is an appraiser's job to recognize the market dynamics of their area.
-At Peterson Appraisal Group, we know when property values have risen or declined.
-We're masters at recognizing value trends in Rocklin, Placer County and surrounding areas.
-Faced with figures from an appraiser, the mortgage company will most often eliminate the PMI with little trouble.
-At which time, the home owner can delight in the savings from that point on.
+An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
+It is an appraiser's job to know the market dynamics of their area.
+At Peterson Appraisal Group, we're experts at recognizing value trends in Rocklin, Placer County and surrounding areas, and we know when property values have risen or declined.
+When faced with information from an appraiser, the mortgage company will often remove the PMI with little trouble.
+At which time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: